 - Spastic.
 Spastic cerebral palsy is the most common form.
 Increased muscle tone leads to stiff, awkward movements.
 This type affects muscles in groups, commonly impacting either one side of the body, the legs, or all four limbs, as well as the core and face.

 - Dyskinetic.
 Dyskinetic cerebral palsy is characterized by uncontrollable movements.
-Muscle tone can change from too tight to too lose on a rapid basis and results in jerky or writhing movements of the hands, arms, legs, and feet.
+Muscle tone can change from too tight to too loose on a rapid basis and results in jerky or writhing movements of the hands, arms, legs, and feet.

 - Ataxic.
 Ataxic cerebral palsy results in unsteady walking and difficulty with movements that require great control.
 This type affects balance, coordination, and depth perception.